-Since the begining of Walindi's operation we have always used some form of moorings on our dive sites, these moorings have been further refind over the years to what we use today.
+Since the beginning of Walindi's operation we have always used some form of moorings on our dive sites, these moorings have been further refined over the years to what we use today.
 All our dive sites have moorings on them to tie up our diving boats including our liveaboards MV FeBrina and MV Oceania.
 We have installed over 100 moorings in our region of operation – we don’t use anchors at all that would destroy our reefs.
 This was a PNG Divers Association program that started in 1996 and which the industry still maintains today.

-Local clans also help to protect certain dive sites, and do their part to monitor their reefs and outer islands to protect the sites from overfishing and general misuse.
+Local clans also help to protect certain dive sites, and do their part to monitor their reefs and outer islands to protect the sites from over-fishing and general misuse.
 Walindi Resort pays a fee for every guest that visits these sites, which assists landowners to fund their conservation and community efforts.

 The PNGDA Secretariat is today entirely funded through its own income sources, although it continues to work in close partnership with the PNG Tourism Promotion Authority on marketing and tourism development projects.

-PNGDA's mission statement: The Papua New Guinea Divers Association is committed to the representation of Members in the ongoing development of a sustainable, conservation-oriented, well-marketed, self-regulated and best-practise based successful dive industry in Papua New Guinea.
+PNGDA's mission statement: The Papua New Guinea Divers Association is committed to the representation of Members in the ongoing development of a sustainable, conservation-oriented, well-marketed, self-regulated and best-practice based successful dive industry in Papua New Guinea.